The Girl Who Kicked the Hornet's Nest cover

 by Stieg Larsson, Reg Keeland - translator

-• Skip if: you haven't listened to books one and two first
+• Skip if: you haven't read books one and two — this doesn't stand alone